papersgpt/chatpdflocal/README.md

         *   **Windows:** `Ctrl + Enter`

 *   **Chat with Multiple PDFs**
     *   Select multiple files or a collection in the main Zotero window.
-        *   **Windows:** Hold `Ctrl` while clicking files.
-        *   **macOS:** Hold `Command` while clicking files.
+Hold `Ctrl` while clicking files on Windows.
+Hold `Command` while clicking files on Mac.

 #### 2. Ask Questions

-*   Use the built-in prompts for common tasks like:
+*   Use the built-in prompts for common tasks like: Summary, Background, Generating a literature review, Theoretical frameworks, Future directions.
-    *   Summary
-    *   Background
-    *   Generating a literature review
-    *   Theoretical frameworks
-    *   Future directions
 *   You can also directly type any question or custom prompt to start the conversation.

 ### Step 3: Manage Your Findings